jairoRdgz/PI-FinalProyect/README.md

 windows forms app.

 # Dataset and related information
-For more information and the dataset used for in the developing of this proyect check this link http://archive.ics.uci.edu/ml/datasets/Bank+Marketing
+For more information and the dataset used for in the developing of this project check this link http://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 # DOWNLOAD: